01 Oct, 2024 Amidst bicultural tension – we stay on the journey

 Christ sets the heart free – and the experience of this was as true for Māori as for Tongans, Fijians, Samoans, English, Scotts, the Welsh, the Irish, the Germans – and many more.
 The plunderers became peacemakers.
 Feuds were ended.
 Slaves were set free.
 Women were better treated.
 Violent practices infanticide, human sacrifice and various punishments ended.
 New ideas about love began to generate new levels of charity.
 New levels of social cohesion, shared knowledge and a strange appetite for new learning created increased innovation, productivity, prosperity – and also new and widespread education …and much more.

-1. Church leaders are wise to connect by some means as a group with local kaumatua, intentionally seeking to know the story of the land while establishing ongoing connection points
+2. Church leaders are wise to connect by some means as a group with local kaumatua, intentionally seeking to know the story of the land while establishing ongoing connection points

 • For one of our articles for pastors’ groups: “Why and how local church leaders could better engage with Māori”, here.

-Because kaumatua are few in number, the reality is usually that one person might build relationship on behalf of God’s wider Church.
+Because kaumātua are few in number, the reality is usually that one person might build relationship on behalf of God’s wider Church.
 This is done with humble awareness that there will likely be Christians within the Māori community itself who do not currently attend a service in a known church building.
 Humility on this matter is advised.
 There are bridges to build here – because there is only one Church.
+On rare occasion, gatherings might happen to sit and listen to the stories of the land.
+Where this happens, the occasions are to be treasured / are a treasure!

 • A article titled, “A reason to celebrate Waitangi Day” can be found here.

-3 .
-We are wise to seek to understand the distinction and tension between decolonisation and de-Christianisation
+3. We are wise to seek to understand the distinction and tension between decolonisation and de-Christianisation

 This is a key and important area of knowledge.
-It involves learning a little about both the Christian story – and the betrayal story – and these stories are disappointingly connected at times.
-The point here is that, before we can bring peace, we must understand the issue at hand.
+It involves learning a little about both the Christian story and the betrayal story.
+These stories are disappointingly connected at times.

-In summary: Christianity was not the cause of colonisation.
+In summary of this interwoven story: Christianity was not the cause of colonisation.
 Christianity expressly tried to limit and even stop colonisation.
 This was the mandate from Lord Normanby to Governor Hobson.
-It’s also of note that missionary voices were at times almost the only voices standing with for Māori as the promises made in the Treaty / te Tiriti were progressively betrayed.
+It’s also of note that missionary voices were at times almost the only voices standing with and for Māori as the promises made in The Treaty / Te Tiriti were progressively betrayed.
 Tragically however, with time, the voices of Christian Pākehā became too quiet in support of their Christian Māori counterparts.
-Population dynamics were a big part of this.
+Later on the voices of missionaries also went silent – though with a few factors to it (beyond what can be noted here).
+Population dynamics were likely the biggest part of this.
+The Pākehā population had surpassed that of Māori before 1860, and was ten times that of Māori by 1880.
 A lack of connection between many Pākehā and Māori allowed unbalanced narratives to develop.
-These were fed in the Pākehā world at that time by politicians and the public media they invariably find a way to control.
+These were then fed in the Pākehā world at that time by the perspectives and narratives of politicians and their public media.
 There resulted a terrible inequality.
 The Treaty was betrayed.
 Christianity didn’t do it.
-Christians were to be found on Marae as much as in Pākehā settlements – and statistically maybe even more-so.
-However, Pākehā Christians failed to stand for their Māori brethren in the face of a terrible injustice!
-The generic Pākehā betrayal is often therefore felt as a Christian betrayal – despite the presence of a strong Christian faith on many Marae.
+To note it also, Christians were to be found on Marae as much as in Pākehā settlements – and statistically maybe even more-so, because MOST Māori were Christian by faith at that time.
+However, Pākehā Christians did then fail to stand for their Māori brethren in the face of a terrible injustice!
+The generic Pākehā betrayal is often therefore felt as a Christian betrayal – despite the ironic presence of a strong Christian faith on many Marae, as also prayers even to this day in the name of Ihu Karaiti.

 Current attempts to decolonise do not therefore mean we should de-Christianise.
 But the history is complex.
 Understanding is a beginning point.